Introduction

 linux-vm-7prpx 10.66.10.14 Attached linux-vm 12h

-Create the vmip resource:
+Create a vmip resource:

 d8 k apply -f - <<EOF